vk3heg/ftn-packet-tool/README.md

 ## Author

-Created for PyGate FidoNet/NNTP gateway.
+Created for PyGate FidoNet/NNTP gateway and other FTN Project's.

 ## License